Stability of Valuations and Koll\'ar Components: Uniqueness

-Thus we conclude that the volume of the model $Z_0$ is equal to $\hvol_{X,o}(F)$, which is equal to the minimum of the normalized volume $\hvol_{\bar{C},v}$.
-It follows from the argument in the proof of Theorem \ref{t-divisor} that over $v$, $Z_0\to W_0$ yields a Koll\'ar component $F_0$.
+Thus we conclude that the volume of the model $(Z'_0)^{\rm n}$ is equal to the minimum of the normalized volume $\hvol_{{(C,C_D)},o_C}$.
+It follows from the argument in the proof of Theorem \ref{t-divisor} that $\tilde{F}_0$ is reduced and yields a Koll\'ar component over $o_C$.
+This implies that $\nu$ is isomorphic along the generic point of $\tilde{F}_0$, and thus $Z'_0$ is regular along the generic point of $F_0$.
+Since $Z'_0$ is Cohen-Macaulay, we conclude that $Z'_0$ is normal by Serre's criterion.
 By the proof in the cone case Theorem \ref{t-cone}, $F_0$ has to be the same as the canonical component $S_0$.
-In particular, this implies that the birational transform $\bP$ of $\bar{C}$ in $Z$ is the extract of the canonical component.
+The rest of the construction can be seen as the reverse of the construction at the beginning of section \ref{ss-ucone}.